CorporateClash/API/source/index.html.md

 ## Rate Limiting

-* You may send 10 requests to any public API every 60 seconds.
+* You may send 20 requests to any public API every 60 seconds.
 * If the origin of the requests are rate limited too often, it will be temporarily blocked.
+* Abuse of our API is monitored automatically and may get certain IPs permanently blocked.
+You may appeal by emailing judge@corporateclash.net

 ### API Response